frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 - the speed of first contentful page from SSR/SSG, but also,
 - minimal latency for loading more data from CSR

-That's why we re-discovered the mixed approach: SSR+CSR.
+I guess that's why we re-discovered the mixed approach: SSR+CSR.
-What differentiates homogeneous apps from earlier solutions is seamless integration of SSR and CSR parts.
+What differentiates homogeneous apps from earlier solutions is seamless integration of SSR and CSR parts, as we no longer have to integrate it backend and fronted pieces (like PHP + angular etc.).
-Backend and frontend can share the implementation as needed, because we have the same language on both sides.
+In fact, we can even share the implementation between backend and frontend as needed.

 It was very important from DX perspective for sure, though at the end of the day users care about the result,